RISE-MPIWG/rise_js_client/README.md

     rise.init.setRemote();

-This will default the remote to the rise test server (https://rise.mpiwg-berlin.mpg.de). simply set the remote of your choice as a parameter to this function like so:
+This will default the remote to the rise test server (https://rise.mpiwg-berlin.mpg.de).
+If you prefer to point to a development version or a SHINE-compatible resource provider, simply set the remote of your choice as a parameter to this function like so:

     rise.init.setRemote('http://localhost:3000');